 - Over 200 whales trapped in Canadian ice

 - Biblical City Where David Battled Goliath Found?

 - Cat has 26 toes

 Warning Issued for Midwest Quake Potential Reuters reports FEMA has issued a warning for the potential of a catastrophic earthquake in the New Madrid Seismic Zone, centered in Missouri.

 This is not news.
 The region, which experienced whopping temblors in the early 1800s, has several times been fingered as ripe for another big one.
 Indeed, it will likely happen, seismologists have long warned.
 Nobody has a clue when, however.
 The origin of the story is a press release issued by FEMA in which the agency touts what it is doing to publicize the concern and hold workshops for builders, planners and emergency officials.

 Anyway, for those who didn't know, here's the latest rendition of the warning: "People who live in these areas and the people who build in these areas certainly need to take into better account that at some time there is ... expected to be a catastrophic earthquake in that area, and they'd better be prepared for it," said FEMA spokesperson Mary Margaret Walker.

-ordered to tone down her ads because, well, c'mon.
+A clairvoyant who claims to cure everything from witchcraft to depression and solve problems of love and business has been ordered to tone down her ads because, well, c'mon.
 "I am 100 per cent successful with people who come to see me," claims Sister Charlotte, a crystal ball, tarot card and palm reader in Manchester, England.
 But she can't prove her claims are true, said the Advertising Standards authority.
 In Philadelphia last year, the Department of Licenses and Inspections (L&I) cited state law in banning fortune-telling for profit in closing storefront psychics and astrologers.
 A week later business was back to normal, however.
 Learn more about how psychics fail.

 - Single-cell creature a whopping 1-inch in size!